-Hotjar's Visitor Lookup page gives you the ability to perform a search for personal data associated with individual users of your site based on looking up their email address (and optionally, a User ID).
-This generates a results report which allows the user to view and delete the data connected with them.
-You can also use this page to request a log of Hotjar team members on your account who have performed User Lookup searches in the past.
+The User Lookup page lets you search for personal data associated with individual users of your site, based on an email address or unique User ID (if applicable).
+When a search is performed, Hotjar generates a report which allows you to view and delete the data connected with the user.
+You can also use this page to request a log of Team Members on your account who have performed User Lookup searches in the past.

-Personal information shown within Heatmaps and Recordings cannot be linked to search results.
-For example, if during a Recording Hotjar collected an email address inside your page's HTML content, Hotjar would not find this with a lookup.
+Personal information shown within Heatmap screenshots and Recordings are not linked to the User Lookup feature.
+For example, if a Hotjar recording displays an email address inside your page's HTML content, Hotjar would not find this with a User Lookup search.
 We recommend using our suppression features to prevent the accidental collection of personal data embedded in the content of your pages.

-Only team members with Account Owner, Admin, or Read/Write permissions for a Hotjar Organization can perform Visitor Lookup.
-This also means that Hotjar staff cannot run a Visitor Lookup for your site.
+Only team members with Account Owner, Admin, or Write permissions for your Hotjar Organization can perform User Lookup.
+Hotjar staff cannot run a User Lookup report on behalf of your site.

 Select the Organization to search in the drop-down menu.

-Enter the details of the user you'd like to lookup.
+Enter the details of the user you would like to lookup.

-If you would like to lookup an individual with multiple email addresses or multiple visitors, a request will need to be submitted for each one.
-Multiple User IDs can be looked up.
+If you would like to lookup an individual with multiple email addresses or multiple users, a separate lookup request will need to be submitted for each email address.
+In contrast, multiple User IDs can be looked up in the same request.

 Click Submit Request.